Frontier Airlines: 2010s

 Upon the full merger and integration of Frontier and Midwest Airlines in October 2010, Frontier and its regional partners operated over 100 daily flights from the Milwaukee hub.
 However, on September 9, 2011, Frontier notified the public of a 40% reduction of arriving and departing flights from MKE.
 Along with this reduction of flights, the company laid off approximately 140 employees from the MKE station.
 This included but was not limited to: maintenance, grooming services, flight-line and gate.

 In February 2012, Frontier Airlines further reduced service to Milwaukee by cutting five more nonstop routes.
 This move "reduced Frontier's daily departing flights out of Mitchell International from 32 to 18," or 56%.
 Frontier announced further layoffs in conjunction with this route change: up to 446 Milwaukee-area employees were affected by the job cuts that occurred between April 15 and 30, 2012.

 In an effort to focus on regional contract flights for major carriers, Republic Airways Holdings announced in January 2012 its intention to sell or spin off Frontier.
 On January 26, 2012, Republic Airways Holdings appointed former US Airways and Gate Gourmet CEO David Siegel as president and CEO of Frontier Airlines.
 Republic also added new senior officers for Frontier's finance and commercial team, among other changes in the executive leadership team.
-Siegel and other Frontier executives moved to Denver where Frontier is headquartered in order to facilitate management of all aspects of Frontier during its separation process from Republic and continue its transformation into an ultra-low-cost carrier.
+Siegel and other Frontier executives moved to Denver where Frontier is headquartered in order to facilitate management of all aspects of Frontier during its separation process from Republic and continue its transformation into an ultra low-cost carrier (ULCC).